suiji/Arborist/README.md

     > ./Rborist/Package/Rborist.CRAN.sh
     > R CMD INSTALL Rborist_*.*-*.tar.gz

+A CRAN-friendly snapshot of the package source is mirrored by the neighboring archive Rborist.CRAN.
+This archive is intended for remote access by R utilities such as devtools.

 #### Notes
-- Rborist version 0.3-2 passes all checks on CRAN.
+- Rborist version 0.3-4 has been submitted to CRAN.

 ### Python